jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: Bayesian model to estimate the date that flattening of new COVID-19 cases started.
+summary: Bayesian change point model to estimate the date that flattening of new COVID-19 cases started in different countries.
 ---

 ## Problem